Green Homes Grant

 What about Scotland, Wales and Northern Ireland?

-While this new grant only covers homes in England, if you live elsewhere in the UK there are other schemes that offer financial support towards making your home more energy efficient.
+While the Green Homes Grant only covers homes in England, if you live elsewhere in the UK there are other schemes that offer financial support towards making your home more energy efficient.

 There's full info in the links below, but here's a quick rundown: